luau-lang/luau/rfcs/property-writeonly.md

 ### Adding read-only and write-only properties

-There are various points type inference adds properties to types, we now have to consider how to treat each of these.
+There are various points where type inference adds properties to types, we now have to consider how to treat each of these.

 When reading a property from a free table, we should add a read-only property if there is no such property already.
 If there is already a